bluecatlabs/gateway-workflows/README.md

 BlueCat Gateway would be so much less without the following people.
 Thank you for contributing your time to making this project a success.

 #### The Team:
-- Victor Fradkin
-- Xiao Dong
-- Nikhil Jangi
+- David Cohen
 - Steven Diao
+- Murtaza Haider
-- Anshul Sharma
+- Chris Catral
 - Delme Herbert

 #### Professional Services:
-- Murtaza Haider
 - Chris Storz
 - Chris Meyer
 - Timothy Noel